 The problem with this is that there is not yet anyway for Summize to rate the quality of the review other than just the language used.
 For example, what is the difference to the system between a splog post of a press release and a full-fledged blog review as you might read here?
 Through my experience, nothing yet.
 All types of blog reviews are unfortunately treated the same.
 I got in touch with Summize CEO Jay Virdy about this to which he replied with the following:

 We are also actively working on improving our review classifier to more accurately identify full-fledged reviews versus plain mentions versus splogs versus paid reviews.
 Your detailed and helpful reviews are exactly the type of edge reviews we want to highlight on Summize.
+I really like your idea about giving active and helpful bloggers control to moderate some of our pages.
+We actually have a voting mechanism in development, but we haven't fully worked out the details.

 For the blog reviews that Summize doesn't automatically pick up on its own, registered users can add reviews manually.
 Here's a screenshot of when I added one of my own reviews: